 FPERM: $0.20/GJ,

 provided that where it reasonably believes these fees are not providing an appropriate incentive to remove ERM, First Gas may increase FNERM or FPERM on expiry of not less than 5 Business Days’ notice to all Shippers and OBA Parties.
-First Gas may also reduce FNERM or FPERM subject to the same notice.
+Any increase in FNERM or FPERM to a level greater than $1.00/GJ shall be subject to a Change Request.
+First Gas may also reduce either FNERM or FPERM subject to the same notice.

 FEES AND CHARGES